 The OPCW is an intergovernmental organisation that promotes and verifies adherence to the CWC, which prohibits the use of chemical weapons and requires their destruction.
 The verification consists of both evaluation of declarations by member states and on-site inspections.

-The OPCW arranged the following meetings during the reporting period:
+The Secretariat participated in the following CWC related meeting during the report period: